NCEAS/metacat/helm/admin/MetacatQuickRef.md

 > **= = = THIS IS A TEMPLATE - MAKE YOUR OWN COPY BEFORE CHECKING BOXES! = = =**

-> [!CAUTION]
-> This checklist has not yet been updated to reflect recent major PostgreSQL deployment changes (moving from Bitnami PostgreSQL sub-chart to CloudNative PG PostgreSQL Operator).
+## PURPOSE: This ordered checklist is for either:

+### Creation
+- Creating a new, empty, latest-version Metacat installation on a Kubernetes (K8s) cluster, or

+### Migration
+- Migrating and upgrading an existing, non-K8s Metacat v2.19.x instance to become a Metacat latest-version K8s installation.

 > [!IMPORTANT]
-> Before you begin...
-> 1. **PURPOSE:** This ordered checklist is for either:
->    * Creating a new, empty Metacat v3.2.0+ installation on a Kubernetes (K8s) cluster, or
->    * Migrating and upgrading an existing, non-K8s Metacat v2.19.x instance to become a Metacat
->      v3.2.0+ K8s installation.
->    * ***Very Important: Before starting a migration, you **must** have a fully-functioning
->      installation of Metacat version 2.19, running with PostgreSQL version 14.
-Migrating from
->      other versions of Metacat and/or PostgreSQL is not supported.***
+> * Before starting a migration, you **must** have a fully-functioning installation of Metacat version 2.19, running with PostgreSQL version 14.
+Migrating from prior versions of Metacat and/or PostgreSQL is not supported.***
->
-> 2. Sections marked `(FRESH INSTALL ONLY)` are needed ONLY for **new, empty installations.**
-> 3. Sections marked `(MIGRATION ONLY)` are needed ONLY for a **migration from an existing Metacat 2.19.x instance.**
-> 4. Unmarked sections are required for both types of installation
+> * The migration procedure, below, has not yet been adapted to facilitate migration directly from an external database to a CloudNative PG PostgreSQL cluster.
+Until this is done, it is recommended first to migrate your legacy installation over to helm chart 2.1.3 (with Bitnami postgres sub-chart) and get it working there, as detailed below, before then upgrading to chart 3.0.0 or above.

+## Before You Begin

-> 5. For more in-depth explanation and details of configuration steps, see the [Metacat Helm README](https://github.com/NCEAS/metacat/tree/main/helm#readme).
+For more in-depth explanation and details of configuration steps, see the [Metacat Helm README](https://github.com/NCEAS/metacat/tree/main/helm#readme).

-> 6. Some references below are specific to NCEAS infrastructure (e.g. ssh username/hostname; use of CephFS storage, etc); adjust as needed for your own installation.
+Some references below are specific to NCEAS infrastructure (e.g. ssh username/hostname; use of CephFS storage, etc); adjust as needed for your own installation.

+### Assumptions

-> 7. Assumptions: you have a working knowledge of Kubernetes deployment, including working with yaml files, helm and kubectl commands; your kubectl context is set for the target deployment location; you are able to ssh from the legacy host to the host where the target filesystem is mounted (in our case, cephfs).
+You have a working knowledge of Kubernetes deployment, including working with yaml files, helm and kubectl commands; your kubectl context is set for the target deployment location; you are able to ssh from the legacy host to the host where the target filesystem is mounted (in our case, cephfs).

+> [!NOTE]
+> - Sections marked `(FRESH INSTALL ONLY)` are needed ONLY for **new, empty installations.**
+> - Sections marked `(MIGRATION ONLY)` are needed ONLY for a **migration from an existing Metacat 2.19.x instance.**
+> - Unmarked sections are required for BOTH types of installation

 ## 1. `(MIGRATION ONLY)` Copy Data and Set Ownership & Permissions